How do you talk about money in a marriage?

 With time, not only couples who are in a new relationship but also couples who are married for years must communicate openly with their spouses and partners about their financial history, issues, debts, and goals.

-8 Tips on how conveniently you can talk about money with your partner
+8 ways to talk about money with your spouse

 Start communicating early about money with your spouse